-- Visual intrusion and bulk of parked vehicles throughout the site, at vantage points and close to historic buildings. - Wear tracks from cars going off-road-for example, around public toilets at Slaughter Bay, and between the Old Surgeon's Quarters and the Crank Mill and Settlement Guard House (the latter follow the alignment of an early route in this approximate location, from Second Settlement, c1838-1850). - Unrestricted access of vehicles throughout the site and the speed of vehicles moving through the site.
+- Visual intrusion and bulk of parked vehicles throughout the site, at vantage points and close to historic buildings on normal days.
+(It is acknowledged that there are significantly larger numbers of parked vehicles on peak days). - Wear tracks from cars going off-road-for example, around public toilets at Slaughter Bay, and south of Bay Street near the Blacksmith's Compound. - Unrestricted access of vehicles throughout the site and the speed of vehicles moving through the site.